Private Schools

 Private schools in Montreal offer a wide range of educational options both in English and French.
 The registration process starts a year in advance in the fall.
 Open-houses, where parents may visit the schools and apply for their children's admission, are typically in October and November.
 Test dates occur later; information is given during the open-house events.

-Directory of private schools (mostly French): Fédération des établissements privés (FEEP)
+Directory of private schools (FR and EN): Fédération des établissements privés (FEEP)

 Directory of private English schools: Quebec Association of Independent Schools (QAIS)